htefera/MLSystemsQualityEvaluation/README.md

 * We created a standardized approach for data preparation, model evaluation, and model robustness testing using Pandas and Spark DataFrames for 17          classifiers
 * We implemented model post-train tests to ensure learned behavior works as expected.
 We demonstrated this using invariant testing and directional         expectation tests using the scikit-learn saved models for a representative data instance
 * We performed trained model and data drift tests using DeepCheecks
+* From the empirical experiments, no observable differences were found to provide evidence of a previously undiscovered bug, and also the variation in performance of the models from varying frameworks is negligible.
 ## Future Work

  In the future, I will